vetheve/Daily_Progress_Journal/README.md

 >
 > The expected result is a 200 status code with a response body that contains the budget balance for that category with the key budget_balance.
 However, the actual result is a 200 status code, but the value of budget_balance is null.
 This means that the test is failing because the expected value of budget_balance is 300, but the actual value is null.
 >
-> This issue could be caused by a number of things, such as incorrect data in the database, errors in the SQL query, or a mistake in the implementation of the route.
-To troubleshoot the issue, it would be helpful to log any errors and check the data in the database to ensure that it is correct.
+> This issue could be caused by a number of things, errors in the SQL query, or a mistake in the implementation of the route.
+The data in the database is valid, no problem was observed.

 __Code:__